Bessie Anderson Stanley

-The poem was in Bartlett's Familiar Quotations in the 1930s or 1940s but was mysteriously removed in the 1960s.
+The poem was in Bartlett's Familiar Quotations in the 1930s or 1940s but was removed in the 1960s.
 It was again included in the seventeenth edition.
 However, it does appear in a 1911 book, More Heart Throbs, volume 2, on pages 1–2.

 Misattribution

 Ann Landers (and her sister Abby) are also said to have misattributed the poem to Emerson and her concession to a public correction is in The Ann Landers Encyclopedia.

 Personal life

 Bessie Anderson Stanley died in 1952, aged 73.
 The verse is inscribed on her gravestone in Lincoln Cemetery, Kansas.